Bronx Boosters: Yankee Stadium becomes mass vaccination site

 “It’s not so easy sometimes to get an appointment.
 I was registered around town and nobody called me,” she said, but her doctor “was on the ball, and found out as soon as Yankee Stadium got the vaccine.”

 Not everyone had a smooth experience.
-Lawrence Francis, who was told to come 15 minutes before his appointment, was discouraged from getting a vaccine on by a long wait.
+Lawrence Francis, who was told to come 15 minutes before his appointment, was discouraged from getting a vaccine by a long wait.

 “Look at this line, and it’s raining and it’s cold and I’m elderly,” he said.
 “So, you know, it’s an issue.”